nickklos10/COP3502/README.md

 ### About This Repository

-Welcome to the repository for all programming assignments from the COP3502 class, Computer Science 1.
+Welcome to the repository for all programming assignments from the COP3502 class, Computer Science 1 at the University of Central Florida with professor Arup Guha.
 This repository contains a curated collection of all the code I've written for the course, designed to demonstrate the implementation of various computer science fundamentals using C. The course primarily focuses on:

 - Introducing known algorithms.
 - Developing software skills in C programming.